• Skip to primary navigation

 Examples:

-• You choose a peppery and bitter green like arugula, so you balance that by choosing a sweet piece of fruit to add.
+• You choose a peppery and bitter green like arugula, so you balance that by choosing a sweet piece of fruit or a sweet dressing like this maple vinaigrette salad dressing or this Mandarin orange ginger dressing to add.

-• You choose a creamy dressing, so you opt to add a lot of fresh, light ingredients, like cucumber and fresh herbs.
+• You choose a creamy dressing, like this ranch dressing recipe, so you opt to add a lot of fresh, light ingredients, like cucumber and fresh herbs.

 • You choose to add a lot of crunchy vegetables to your salad, so you add soft goat cheese to balance the textures.